 Remember, the same keywords you used in your CV will be the foundation for your job interviews.
-Not only you need to be able to write about your keywords, but also during an interview, you must be able to talk about them in strong and powerful statements that highlight your successes, contributions and achievements.
+You not only need to be able to write about your keywords but also during an interview, you must be able to talk about them in strong and powerful statements that highlight your successes, contributions and achievements.

 Usually, there are several job interviews, some psychological and technical tests.
 Aptitude and psychometric tests are used for candidates up to middle-level management.
 Sometimes graphology is used for senior appointments (no permission is needed beforehand).